nuejs/nue/packages/nuejs.org/docs/hot-reloading.md

 # Universal hot-reloading
-Nue provides a unique hot-reloading feature that automatically updates *all* your website assets on the browser when you edit your content, styling, layout, data files, or components.
+Nue provides a powerful hot-reloading utility that automatically updates your browser as you edit your content, styling, layout, data files, or reactive components:

 [bunny-video]
   videoId: 18714305-d2f3-453d-83a9-0bd017166949